-Cerebral Palsy Information Provided By A Virginia, Maryland And Washington, D.C.
+Cerebral Palsy Information Provided By A Washington, D.C.
 Birth Injury Attorney

 Cerebral palsy is a condition where a brain injury impairs a child’s muscle function and fine motor skills.
 Cerebral palsy can be caused by birth injury and is usually recognized early in a child’s life.
 Although cerebral palsy can be severe and may result in difficulty learning to walk and talk, many cases are less severe, involving restricted movement and stiff muscles.